 If you own a boat and/or a dock, take steps now to help prevent a tragedy.
 The Energy Education Council’s Safe Electricity program advises, “Prevent deadly shocks.
 Check your boats and docks.”

 An important step in helping prevent such tragedies is to ensure proper installation and maintenance of electrical equipment on docks and on boats.
-Take the time to inspect all of the electrical systems on or near the water.
+Take the time to inspect all electrical systems on or near the water.

-- All electrical installations should be performed by a professional electrical contractor familiar with marine codes and standards and inspected at least once a year.
+- All electrical installations should be performed by a professional electrical contractor familiar with marine codes and standards, and inspected at least once a year.

 - Docks should have ground fault circuit interrupter (GFCI) breakers on the circuits feeding electricity to the dock.

 - The metal frame of docks should be bonded to connect all metal parts to the alternating current (AC) safety ground at the power source.
 That will ensure any part of the metal dock that becomes energized because of electrical malfunction will trip the circuit breaker.

 - Neighboring docks can also present a shock hazard.
 Make your neighbors aware of the need for safety inspections and maintenance.
 Marinas should comply with NFPA and NEC codes.

 Here are a few additional tips to remember for your boat’s electrical system, particularly those with AC systems: